livingbio/GliaCloud-Omniverse/exts/omni.usd.nucleus.organizer-0.1.0/docs/README.md

-# Simple UI Extension Template
+# Omniverse USD Nucleus Organizer

-The simplest python extension example.
-Use it as a starting point for your extensions.
+An extension to standardize asset imports and tagging into Omniverse for GliaCloud